Skip to content

 Initialize Hybridly

 The Vite part is done, now you need to make your scripts aware of Hybridly.
-Delete the resources/js directory and create resources/application/main.ts, which should contain the following snippet:
+Create resources/main.ts, which should contain the following snippet:

 ts